railsgirls/guides.railsgirls.com/_pages/diary-app.md

 We will create a little voting app from scratch using a web development framework for Ruby called Rails.
 Think what your first application should be about – ideally something simple that includes a collection of some sort: e.g., a to-do list, a diary, etc. We’ll use a diary as the base here.

+{% coach %}
-__COACH__: For the rationale behind this slightly different beginners tutorial, take a look at this [post](http://dotclass.org/rails-girls-warsaw-programme/).
+For the rationale behind this slightly different beginners tutorial, take a look at this [post](http://dotclass.org/rails-girls-warsaw-programme/).
+{% endcoach %}

 **Make sure you have Rails installed.** [**Follow the installation guide**](/install) to get set up.